joejeye/g1practice-backend/README.md

 # Practice For Ontario G1 Test: Backend

 This program is the backend component of the *Practice For Ontario G1 Test* project.
-It works with the [Practice For Ontario G1 Test: Frontend](https://github.com/joejeye/g1practice-frontend) developed by React.js.
+It works with the [Practice For Ontario G1 Test: Frontend](https://github.com/joejeye/g1practice-frontend) developed with React.js.

 ## Overview